WebAssembly/component-model/design/mvp/CanonicalABI.md

 ```

 The two ends of a stream are stored as separate elements in the component
-instance's table and each end has a separate `CopyState` that reflects what
+instance `handles` table and each end has a separate `CopyState` that reflects
-*that end* is currently doing or has done.
-This `state` field is factored out
+what *that end* is currently doing or has done.
+This `state` field is factored
-into the `CopyEnd` class that is derived below.
+out into the `CopyEnd` class that is derived below.
 The two ends also share some
 state which is referenced by the `shared` field and either points to a
 `SharedStreamImpl` (for component-created streams) or something host-defined for
 (host-created streams).